Suvash-Sharma97/PBSEM/readme.md

-# Prosidy Based Student Engagement Monitoring(PBSEM):
+# Prosody Based Student Engagement Monitoring(PBSEM):

 Detect the overall state of a student (normal, excited, bored) from a speech clip using prosodic features (pitch, intensity, jitter, shimmer, etc.) and a machine‑learning model.